 In review, Newsday publishes a combination of sensationalized local news as well as credible in-depth journalism.
 Local headlines are generally mild to moderate in loaded language such as this: MTA inspector general investigating ‘smashed’ time clock.
 National and International news comes from the Associated Press.

 Editorially, Newsday has only endorsed a Republican Presidential candidate one time since 1988.
 A review of editorials reveals somewhat of a balance between right and left, however more favor the left in total.
-In general, news is reported factually with a left leaning editorial bias.
+In general, the news is reported factually with a left-leaning editorial bias.

 Overall, we rate Newsday Left-Center Biased based on editorial positions that moderately favor the left.
 We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
 (D. Van Zandt 5/18/2016) Updated (12/13/2019)